marunowskia/TransactionalCausalInference/README.md

 Uhhh... my free time?

-I had the idea for TransactionalCausalInference while coming up with a final project for a graduate class in Data Mining at Case Western Reserve University.
+I had the idea for TransactionalCausalInference while coming up with a final project for a graduate class in Data Mining at Case Western Reserve University in the Spring of 2014.
 I rewrote it using new knowledge after the conclusion of that course.

 Where?
 ------